If you are arrested for DUI in California, you will face two separate legal proceedings:

 - in some cases, install an ignition interlock device in your car.

-DMV hearings, including DMV hearings for California DUIs, are much more relaxed than court trials.
+DMV hearings, including DMV hearings for California DUIs, are much more relaxed than court trials in three ways:

-One clear example lies in the fact that a DMV hearing officer – who often has no formal legal training – presides over the DUI hearing case instead of a judge.
+- A DMV hearing officer – often without formal legal training – presides over the DUI hearing case instead of a judge.

-A third Is that the DMV DUI hearing takes place in an office – and sometimes even over the phone – instead of in a courtroom.
+- The DMV DUI hearing occurs in an office – and sometimes even over the phone – instead of in a courtroom.

 You have the right to be represented at your DUI DMV hearing by an attorney at your own expense.
 This means that, unlike in a California criminal court proceeding, the DMV will not appoint an attorney for you in the event you are unable to afford your own.

-At the DMV DUI hearing, you are entitled to
+At the DMV DUI hearing, you are also entitled to

 - review and challenge evidence (such as the police report),